 - Warranty: 5-years frame; 3 years parts; 1 year labor

-The Ergatta Water Rower brings a new element to working out: games!
-Their 17.3” HD touchscreen displays integrated content like goal-based workouts that encourage you to improve with challenges, and interval workouts that are HIIT and endurance-based and offer feedback as you take them.
+The 17.3” HD touchscreen displays integrated gaming content like goal-based workouts that encourage you to improve with challenges and interval workouts that are HIIT and endurance-based and offer feedback as you take them.
 You can also do open rows and scenic rows where you will enjoy various water landscapes.

-What really sets Ergatta apart from the rest, however, is their gaming-inspired content.
-Compete with other members within their community in race-style competitions.
+Compete with other members of their community in race-style competitions.
 So, you can get your cardio in while feeling like you’re playing a game.
 Ergatta’s regular software updates launch new games and at least 5 workouts are released per week.
 All of the workouts are personalized and tailored to each user based on an initial test that you take.
 The intensity is then calibrated to adjust with you as you get stronger.

-If you’re competitive and enjoy playing games, look no further than Ergatta!
+If you’re competitive and want an elegant, soothing-sounding water rower then look no further than Ergatta!

 - Footprint: 85” L x 23” W x 40” H